guyinwonder168/database-mcp-server/prd.md

 - Comprehensive unit tests are implemented for all features including automated join discovery.
 - Documentation has been updated for production readiness including comprehensive usage examples.
 - **Status: PRODUCTION READY** - All core features implemented, tested, and documented.
+- **All communication is via the official MCP protocol over stdio.
+No HTTP endpoints, port 8080, or JSON-RPC are provided.**

 ## 9. Remaining Actionable Tasks